facebook/react/docs/docs/reference-react-component.md

 ### `state`

 The state contains data specific to this component that may change over time.
-The state should be a plain JavaScript object, with the keys defined according to the `React.Component` subclass.
-There are no special state keys with behavior defined by the core `React.Component` class itself.
+The state is user-defined, and it should be a plain JavaScript object.

 See [State and Lifecycle](/react/docs/state-and-lifecycle.html) for more information about the state.